Pylons/pyramid/docs/narr/declarative.rst

 The :meth:`pyramid.config.Configurator.add_static_view` method offers an imperative equivalent to the ``static`` ZCML directive.
 Use of the ``add_static_view`` imperative configuration method is completely equivalent to using ZCML for the same purpose.
-See :ref:`static_resources_section` for more information.
+See :ref:`static_assets_section` for more information.

 .. index::